 What is an Umbrella Company?

 When you set up a contract with your client, there are a few ways to organize payment and one of the easiest is to use an umbrella company.
-One way to think about it is that the umbrella company acts as your ‘employer’ for the purpose of fulfilling your contract (in some countries they may actually employ you if you cant qualify as self-employed.)
+One way to think about it is that the umbrella company acts as your ally and partner to fulfil your contract.

 This means that they will get your payment from the client and/or agency and in turn pay to you, after deducting owed taxes and other social contributions.
-As a result, you don’t have to monitor the process at all once you have submitted request for payment.
+As a result, you don’t have to monitor the process at all once you have submitted a payment request.

 How Does an Umbrella Company Work?

 The process of using an umbrella company is fairly straightforward.
 Assuming that you use an agency to find your clients for you here is how it works:

 - You as the contractor, also contract with the umbrella company

 - You submit your timesheet/project deliverables to your agency and copy the umbrella company